Tom and Amy’s two week trip to Kerala route & tour description

-Tom and Amy also wanted to spend a part of their trip exploring the beautiful state of Kerala spending some time among the tea plantations of Munnar, the backwaters of Kumarakaom and the beautiful town of Kochi.
+Tom and Amy also wanted to spend a part of their trip exploring the beautiful state of Kerala.
+Spending some time among the tea plantations of Munnar, the backwaters of Kumarakom, and the beautiful town of Kochi.

 Pondicherry or Pudducherry is a one-of-a-kind city in India due to its history as a French colony.
 Until today you feel like taken out of the country back into a French coast town at the end of the 19th century.

 Tanjore or Thanjavur is alongside Madurai one of the most important religious and cultural centres in south or even whole India.
 The Great Living Chola Temples in and around the city are listed as World Heritage Sites and show us how the heydays of the great Chola Empire during the medieval time could have looked like.

 Madurai is famous for its colorful and detailed Meenakshi Amman, one of the most beautiful temples of India.
 Built to worship Shiva and his wife, the Goodess Parvati the temple’s area is 45 Acres large so there is a lot to see.